How do you clean a sauna? A wooden sauna bench with towels and a cleaning brush, ready for maintenance and relaxation.

 Avoid Harsh Chemicals

-Using gentle cleaning techniques helps to maintain the wood’s natural qualities.
-It’s important not to soak the wood surfaces as this will warp the wood and weaken the construction of the sauna.
-Keeping a lookout for mold or mildew in damp areas will help to keep the air you breathe safe as well.
+Using gentle cleaning techniques helps maintain the wood’s natural qualities.
+It is important not to soak wood surfaces, as this can warp the wood and weaken the sauna’s construction.
+Regularly checking for mold or mildew in damp areas also helps keep the air safe to breathe.

-The sealant solution using breathable sealants is another way to protect wood from the dangers of moisture intrusion.
-Educating every potential sauna user about the significance of proper care ensures that everyone has a positive sauna experience.
+Applying breathable sealants is another way to protect wood from moisture intrusion.
+Educating all potential sauna users about the importance of proper care ensures a positive sauna experience for everyone.

 Consider Wood-Specific Cleaners